yrsdi/yrsdi.github.io/_posts/2016-09-03-setting-up-elixir-environment.markdown

 $ sudo apt install curl git        # on Linux

 ```
-After the prerequisites installed, now install the ASDF:
+After the prerequisites installed, now ready to install the ASDF:

 ```
 $ git clone https://github.com/asdf-vm/asdf.git ~/.asdf

 ```
 Depending on your OS, in this guide I use OSX. if you are using OSX, open `~/.bash_profile` and put this path.
 If you are on linux, put on `~/.bashrc`